cosmos/cosmos/WHITEPAPER.md

 #### Classic Byzantine Fault Tolerance

 Consensus in the presence of malicious participants is a problem dating back to the early 1980s, when Leslie Lamport coined the phrase "Byzantine fault" to refer to arbitrary process behavior that deviates from the intended behavior, in contrast to a "crash fault", wherein a process simply crashes.
-Early solutions were discovered for synchronous networks where there is an upper bound on message latency, though pratical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via atomic clocks.
+Early solutions were discovered for synchronous networks where there is an upper bound on message latency, though practical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via atomic clocks.
 It was not until the late 90s that Practical Byzantine Fault Tolerance (PBFT) [\[11\]][11] was introduced as an efficient partially synchronous consensus algorithm able to tolerate up to ⅓ of processes behaving arbitrarily.
 PBFT became the standard algorithm, spawning many variations, including most recently one created by IBM as part of their contribution to Hyperledger.

 The main benefit of Tendermint consensus over PBFT is that Tendermint has an improved and simplified underlying structure, some of which is a result of